Get Maintouch

 Feature Comparison Table of Automated Backlink Procurement Solutions

-Let's look at the actual breakdown.
-Most of these tools look the same until you start digging into the workflows.
-They all let you swipe a credit card for a link.
-The real question is who does the actual analysis: you or the software.
+Most of these tools look identical on the surface.
+They all let you swipe a card for a link.
+The real question is who does the analysis: you or the software.

 The split here is obvious.
 Almost every provider on this list automates the transaction.
 They make it easy to pay.
 But only Maintouch automates the strategy.
 With the other tools, you need to know exactly what metrics matter and filter through thousands of rows yourself.
-We look at your search console data to figure out what pages need juice, then we handle it.
+We connect to your Search Console, figure out what pages need links, and handle the procurement.
+No spreadsheet required.

 To be fair about the tradeoffs, though: if you need deep international reach for non-English markets, WhitePress or Serpzilla are better bets.
 They have the inventory.
 But you're still picking targets manually.